random864512/FlightsExtractor/README.md

 - [x] Crew and functions (list, number may vary)

 ### Other
-- [ ] fFix naive Airport registration regex
+- [ ] Better, not naive paring and validation logic (like ATC format validation)
+- [ ] Additional test cases based on another samples
+- [ ] Extract logging configuration level to appsettings.json / based on build configuration
-- [ ] ATC format validation
+- [ ] Error message localization instead of empty strings.